eclipse-edc/docs/developer/wip/for-contributors/contributor-handbook.md

 ###### 2.1.7.1.2 Finite and Non-Finite Data

 The charaterization of the data applies to either `push` and `pull` transfers.
-Finite data applied to a transfer process, means that once the transmission has finished, the transfer process transtitions to the state `COMPLETED`, for example a transfer of a single file that is hosted and transferred into a cloud storage system.
+Finite data transfers cause the transfer process to transitition to the state `COMPLETED`, once the transmission has finished.
+For example a transfer of a single file that is hosted and transferred into a cloud storage system.

 Non-finite data means that once the transfer process request has been accepted by the provider the transfer process is in `STARTED` state until it gets terminated by the consumer or the provider.
 Exampes of Non-finite data are streams or API endpoins.